hw3245/BigData_FinalProject/README.md

 - **Programming Language:** Python

 ## Setup and Installation

+To run these notebooks, you will need to have access to the following datasets, which are included in this repository:

+1. **Motor Vehicle Collisions - Crashes**: This dataset contains details about every motor vehicle collision in NYC reported by the police through the NYPD's TrafficStat reporting system.

+2. **NYC Zip Code Tabulation Areas Polygons**: This geospatial data is necessary for mapping and geospatial analysis.
+It provides the polygon shapes of NYC zip codes and can be used to overlay collision data geographically.

+### Prerequisites

+- Google Colab
+- Access to Google Drive (for data storage and direct data reading in Colab)
 - **Python Installation:** Ensure Python 3.6 or later is installed.
 Download from [Python.org](https://www.python.org/downloads/).
 - **Library Installation:** Install required Python libraries using pip:
   ```bash